The stochastic oscillator indicator: how to read and use it

 You can spot a divergence when the price doesn’t move in the same direction as the stochastic oscillator lines.
 Namely, when the price has higher highs while the oscillator has lower highs, it signals potential bearish divergence.
-On the other hand, if the price has lower lows and the stochastic oscillator has higher lows then it is an indication of bullish divergence.
+On the other hand, if the price has lower lows and the stochastic oscillator has higher lows, then it is an indication of bullish divergence.

 You should remember that the correct reading of the oscillator and most of the indicators in general means that you have primarily identified the overall current market conditions.
-Consequently, stochastic oscillator signals can be different during trending market conditions and when there is a range bound market.
+Consequently, stochastic oscillator signals can be different during trending market conditions and when there is a range-bound market.

-Reading charts with stochastic oscillator indicator
+Reading charts with the stochastic oscillator indicator

 Let’s look at some examples for reading the stochastic oscillator indicator alerts.
 The following graph shows you how overbought or oversold alerts will look using the indicator.

 You can see the horizontal lines with respective values of 20 and 80.
-When the stochastic oscillator falls below 20-line, a buying opportunity is identified.
-Contrary to that, you can see an area in which the stochastic oscillator is above the 80-line indicating an overbought condition.
+When the stochastic oscillator falls below the 20-line, a buying opportunity is identified.
+Contrary to that, you can see an area in which the stochastic oscillator is above the 80-line, indicating an overbought condition.
 Therefore, the indicator points toward a sell alert.

 The next graph provides an example of signals determined with stochastic oscillator crossovers.

 The stochastic oscillator indicator is represented with two lines, the green line %K and the red line %D. You aim to identify potential stochastic oscillator trading alerts for buy or sell action through crossovers.
 The first situation when a buy signal appears is when the %K line crosses above the %D line (green over the red line).
-A sell alert is evident in the right half of the graph when the %K line crosses below the %D line
+A sell alert is evident in the right half of the graph when the %K line crosses below the %D line.

 The last graph serves as an example for you to see how a divergence can be spotted using the stochastic oscillator indicator.